r3ss1/AIVidShare/README.md

 <h3 align="center">Video Sharing App</h3>

    <div align="center">
-     In this project, I am following along with Adrian Hajdin from JavaScript Mastery (YouTube) to build a video sharing application.
+     In this project, I am coding along with Adrian Hajdin from JavaScript Mastery (YouTube) to build a video sharing application.